tyih985/campus_explorer/README.md

 ```
 - Replace `<TOKEN>` with a token generated with `kubectl -n jenkins create token jenkins --duration=87600h`
 - Replace `<MINIKUBE_IP>` with the output from `minikube ip`
-- Note: Minikube’s IP and cluster certs can change after minikube delete/recreate or host restarts.
+- NOTE: Minikube’s IP and cluster certs can change after minikube delete/recreate or host restarts.
 If you recreate minikube you must regenerate the kubeconfig (update <MINIKUBE_IP> and token or CA as needed)
-- insecure-skip-tls-verify: true is OK for local dev only; for reproducible setups consider embedding certificate-authority-data instead

 5. Upload kubeconfig to Jenkins as a Secret file
 - Jenkins → Credentials → (choose domain) → Add Credentials
 - Kind: Secret file
--  ID: jenkins-kubeconfig-file ← exact ID expected by the Jenkinsfile
+-  ID: `jenkins-kubeconfig-file` (this is exact ID expected by the Jenkinsfile)
-- Upload the `jenkins-kubeconfig` YAML file
+- Upload the `jenkins-kubeconfig` file you made

 6. Ensure GHCR credentials exist in Jenkins
 - Kind: Username with password
-- Username: <GHCR_USERNAME>
+- Username: `<GHCR_USERNAME>`
-- Password: <GHCR_PAT>
+- Password: `<GHCR_PAT>`
-- ID: ghcr-creds
+- ID: `ghcr-creds`

 ## Jenkins CI/CD Setup
 1. Create a Jenkins Pipeline job and point it at your GitHub repo.
 Ensure it uses the Jenkinsfile in the repo
 2. Add Jenkins Credentials:
-3. Secret file with ID jenkins-kubeconfig-file (upload the kubeconfig from above)
+	- Secret file with ID `jenkins-kubeconfig-file` (upload the kubeconfig from above)
-4. Username+password with ID ghcr-creds (GHCR user & PAT)
+ 	- Username+password with ID `ghcr-creds` (GHCR user & PAT)
 5. Ensure the Jenkins node/agent has Docker CLI and can run containers and reach the minikube Docker network

-(Optional) Add a GitHub webhook:
+- (Optional) Add a GitHub webhook:
 	- GitHub repo → Settings → Webhooks → add http://<JENKINS_HOST>/github-webhook/
 	- In Jenkins job: enable GitHub hook trigger for GITScm polling.
 	- This gives near-instant CI/CD.
 Otherwise Poll SCM (cron) also works.

 6. Run the job.
 Check the Validate kubeconfig (quick test) stage output — it should print cluster-info and pods from inside the kubectl container.
 If that passes, the Deploy stage will run kubectl set image on your backend and frontend Deployments.